-United Way of Greater New Bedford Launches COVID-19 Help United Fund the Help United Fund will provide a flexible source of cash assistance to help families and organizations through this crisis.
+United Way of Greater New Bedford Launches COVID-19 Help United Fund

 United Way of Greater New Bedford is establishing the Help United Fund to be activated in times of crisis including the current COVID-19 pandemic.
 This fund is a dedicated resource for working families and organizations affected by the COVID-19.